Compare · opinionated

 You want visual logic with more power than Zapier but without running a server.
 Great UX for non-engineers.

-We ship most client automations on n8n (self-hosted or n8n.cloud).
-It's where we get the best AI step quality, full control over prompts and data, and clean exports into Git.
-When the client team is non-technical, we set up Make and leave them a short playbook.
-We rarely recommend Zapier for new automations in 2026, but we respect it as a bridge while teams get unstuck.
+Best AI step quality, full control over prompts and data, clean exports into Git.
+When the client team is non-technical, we set up Make and leave a short playbook.
+We rarely recommend Zapier for new automations in 2026 — but we respect it as a bridge while teams get unstuck.

 FAQ